 We can help you or a loved one get in contact with Dr. Farivar and find the treatment that's best for you.

 “We offer state-of-the-art, cutting-edge treatment for any patient who comes to see us,” he said.
 “We offer care to our patients that we would offer to our own families here.
 We know what the gold standard is.”

-The Swedish Medical Center, where he is the Surgical Director of Thoracic Diseases, has become the top mesothelioma treatment facility in the Pacific Northwest, rivaling the best facilities in the country.
+The Swedish Medical Center has become the top mesothelioma treatment facility in the Pacific Northwest, rivaling the best facilities in the country.
 His thoracic group recently detailed its success with mesothelioma in the Annals of Thoracic Surgery.

 Farivar also was asked to write an overview of mesothelioma treatment, entitled “Where do we stand in 2011,” for the Respiratory Journal.
 He presented on a similar topic at the Southern Thoracic Surgical Association annual meeting in 2011.

 His specialties include robotic surgery, esophageal surgery and general thoracic surgery.
 His clinical interests are vast and include esophageal cancer, lung cancer, chest wall resections, all pleural diseases and tracheal resections, along with mesothelioma.

 He is skilled in robot-assisted surgery, minimally invasive surgery and is certified in both thoracic and general surgery.
 Farivar has been part of both the aggressive extrapleural pneumonectomy (EPP) surgery and the lung-sparing pleurectomy/decortication surgery at Swedish.

 He was one of the forces behind Swedish becoming one of the West Coast leaders in mesothelioma care.
 There are only 2,000-3,000 people each year diagnosed with the disease each year, which he believes makes it vital for patients to select a treatment center like his.